-- Pass a resolution for extension of time limit for AGM specifying the reason for the extension of AGM.
+- Pass a resolution for an extension of the time limit for the AGM specifying the reason for the extension of the AGM.

-- In GNL-1, the reason for not holding AGM along with necessary information to be provided.
+- In GNL-1, the reason for not holding AGM along with the necessary information to be provided.

 - To attach the copy of the Board resolution in E form GNL-1.

 - Follow up with the office of the registrar of the company.

 - The registrar shall examine the application and may grant an extension if satisfied.

 - To obtain the certificate of the grant of extension in holding the AGM of a company.